fusky-labs/searchpets/src/content/about.md

 ## About

-_Searchpets!_ is an open source project as a search engine for searching comic pages, characters, and chapter arcs from [_Housepets!_](https://www.housepetscomic.com); a comic series created by [Rick Griffin](https://www.rickgriffinstudios.com) ; and was created by two passionate web developers from Indonesia and the Philippines, maxthecomputerfox and Kuroji Fusky.
+_Searchpets!_ is an open source project as a search engine for searching comic pages, characters, and chapter arcs from [_Housepets!_](https://www.housepetscomic.com), a webcomic series created by [Rick Griffin](https://www.rickgriffinstudios.com);
+and was created by two passionate web developers from Indonesia and the Philippines, maxthecomputerfox and Kuroji Fusky.

 Searchpets! was created on March 25, 2022 and finished a working prototype a month later, released as v1.